upenn-nets-2120/student-tests/example-autograder/README.md

 4. In the `sample-submission` directory, add in all files required to run your sample solution to the assignment.
 You may delete/replace the already existing `index.js` and `package.json` that show an example.
 Note that you can find an example of what a Java server project would look like in the `example-java-server` folder, but if you actually wanted to use something like this, you would need to rename the folder to `sample-submission`.

 5. Modify `pre-test.sh` to contain the command(s) needed to setup the environment of your sample solution (before running the tests).
-Note that this script doesn't necessarily need to terminate, see the `scriptTimeout` variable below for more details.
-For example, when running an express server, it would just be
+Note that this script IS expected to terminate, so if you need to run a server or something similar to that, it must be done in the background:

     ```
     npm install
-    node index.js
+    node index.js &
     ```

     For running a Java server, it may include commands like `mvn install`, `mvn clean install -DskipTests`, `java -jar server-name.jar`, or possibly compiling some classes and running `java -cp classpath the.main.Class`.